kubernetes/enhancements/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md

 Until those metrics/API/statuses are implemented ( planned for Beta ), it is possible to determine the feature if functioning properly as follows:

 - User should create a guaranteed QoS Pod with integer CPU requests.
-- Inspect the `/var/lib/kubelet/cpu_manager_state` and check original and resized CPU set, for the created Pod.
+- Inspect the `/var/lib/kubelet/cpu_manager_state` and check `Original` and `Entries` CPU set, for the created Pods running container.
-- Upon creation original should be equal to the assigned CPU and resized should be nil.
-If it exists it means the feature is enabled and working.
+- Upon creation `Original` should be equal to `Entries`, the currently set of CPUs exclusively allocated checkpointed.
+If `Original` exist and is not nil, it means the feature is enabled and working.
 - The user can also check the CPU affinitity of the created Pod, from within the running container to confirm.
 - Afterwards the user should attempt to increase the number of CPUs, within the limits of the node, patching the created guaranteed QoS Pod.
 - Upon success, the user can check the CPU affinity of the resized Pod, from within the running container to confirm assigned CPU set is increased keeping original CPU set.